federico1-creator/seminars_followed/README.md

-# seminars_followed
-list of attended seminars
+# list of attended seminars